ascendix/salesforce-jdbc/README.md

 ```
 jdbc:ascendix:salesforce://[;propertyName1=propertyValue1[;propertyName2=propertyValue2]...]
 ```
-There are two ways to connect to salesforce:
+There are two ways to connect to Salesforce:
 1. by using _user_ and _password_;
 2. by using _sessionId_.